Gomatii/Attendify/README.md

 📧 Contact

-For queries or contributions, reach out via [your-email@example.com] or GitHub issues.
+For queries or contributions, reach out via GitHub issues.